cyralinc/sidecar-failopen/README.md

 # FAQ

-> - What is the time difference between the sidecar being unavailable and the Fail Open triggering?
+> - What is the time delay between the sidecar being unavailable and the Fail Open triggering?

 This depends on the configuration you've set up.
 The default time is around 4 minutes from the first instant where the sidecar becomes unavailable, 2 of those 4 being because of the `ConsecutivesFailuresForTrigger` parameter, which can be brought down from 2 to 1, causing that time to diminish to around 3 seconds.
 This parameter can also be increased if the trigger needs to wait longer before switching the DNS record.